NRCan/PlotFTIR/paper/paper.md

 of publishing journal articles or reports (i.e. producing plots with normal x-axis orientation, default ggplot2 colour palettes and labels, no support for annotation beyond ggplot functions, etc.) [@teickner:2022; @hanson:2024].

-Since `PlotFTIR` produces graphics using `ggplot2`, it enables novice users to produce graphics easily without preventing advanced users from performing customization using ggplot2 or other add-on packages [@wickham:2016].
-Graphical functions in `PlotFTIR` are designed to be used in a traditional step-wise or piped fashion, where multiple graphical manipulations can be performed sequentially.
+While `PlotFTIR` produces graphics using `ggplot2` [@wickham:2016], it enables novice users to produce graphics easily without preventing advanced users from performing customization.
+Users need not know `ggplot2` functions to produce `PlotFTIR` graphics, instead, the graphical functions in `PlotFTIR` are designed to be used in a traditional step-wise or piped fashion where multiple graphical manipulations can be performed sequentially.
+However, should users more comfortable with `R` and `ggplot2` feel the need, the entire plot can be modified to their purposes with `ggplot2` manipulations.

-The documentation for `PlotFTIR` is available in English and French.
+The documentation for `PlotFTIR` is available in English and French (including having default French labels and titles available for plotting by setting `lang = 'fr'` in the initial arguments for the plot).

 # Acknowledgements